KTFM: Hot AC and Top 40

 In February 2009, KTFM tweaked its format to hot AC.
-By April 2010, BMP shifted KTFM to Top 40/CHR, with a heavy emphasis on Dance crossovers.
+By April 2010, BMP shifted KTFM to contemporary hit radio, with a heavy emphasis on Dance crossovers.

 On January 7, 2016, at 9 a.m., KTFM began stunting, at the conclusion of the "Blondie & Nugget in the Morning" show.
 The last song was "Here" by Alessia Cara.
 KTFM began calling itself "94.1 El Taco", giving away free tacos at various locations around San Antonio, playing the Parry Gipp novelty song "It's Raining Tacos" (a spoof of "It's Raining Men" by The Weather Girls).
 Its website emitted a green lightning strike with the word "Energize".
 At 4 p.m. that same day, KJXK began stunting with country music, leading listeners and rivals to believe KTFM was moving back to 102.7.
 At the same time as KTFM's relaunch, the stunt on 102.7 was revealed to be a publicity stunt.

 At 5 p.m., KTFM transitioned back to rhythmic top 40 and relaunched as "Energy 94.1", with the first song being "Sorry" by Justin Bieber.
 The rebranding was done to emphasize its rhythmic/dance-focused presentation of current hits and club mixes featuring local talent, as well as distinguishing the station from KBBT and KXXM, two stations with similar formats.